petkaantonov/bluebird/README.md

 Ok, so, that's pretty neat.
 But actually not many libraries define error types and it is in fact a complete ghetto out there with ad hoc strings being attached as some arbitrary property name like `.name`, `.type`, `.code`, not having any property at all or even throwing strings as errors and so on.
 So how can we still listen for expected errors?

-Bluebird defines a special error type `RejectionError` (you can get a reference from `Promise.RejectionError`).
+Bluebird defines a special error type `OperationalError` (you can get a reference from `Promise.OperationalError`).
 This type of error is given as rejection reason by promisified methods when their underlying library gives an untyped, but expected error.
 Primitives such as strings, and error objects that are directly created like `new Error("database didn't respond")` are considered untyped.

 Example of such library is the node core library `fs`.
 So if we promisify it, we can catch just the errors we want pretty easily and have programmer errors be redirected to unhandled rejection handler so that we notice them: